Spanish Inquisition: Torquemada and Torture

 But this long and drawn-out process could be short-circuited by the local Bishop simply declaring them heretical and having them imprisoned.

 Although children under fourteen years of age did not come under the Inquisitions jurisdiction there were no barriers as to who could be put to the torture.
-So children, the elderly, the infirm and pregnant women could all be legitimately tortured to force a confession.
+So, children, the elderly, the infirm and pregnant women could all be legitimately tortured to force a confession.

 Once formal charges had been laid the interrogations could begin and they would invariably start with some gentle questioning about the accused persons family, their children or what they did for a living before moving on to more serious matters.
-If this more measured approach did not elicit the required confession then the torture could begin.
-The first method of torture was usually the water cure, not too dissimilar to the water-boarding we are familiar with today.
+If this more measured approach did not elicit the required confession, then the torture could begin.
+The first method of torture was usually the water cure, not too dissimilar to the waterboarding we are familiar with today.

-The victim of the Water Cure was more often than not a woman as they were seen as weak and more susceptible to pain thereby more liable to make a speedy confession.
+The victim of the Water Cure was often a woman as they were seen as weak and more susceptible to pain thereby more liable to make a speedy confession.
 She would first be stripped naked before being forced to lay upon an escalero, or ladder, where she would be fully stretched out, tightly bound and her jaws forcibly held open, her nostrils blocked, and a piece of cloth placed across her mouth.
-Water would then be poured upon the cloth that would then force it into the throat and so no longer able to breathe the woman would endure an experience similar to drowning.
+Water would then be poured upon the cloth that would then force it into the throat and so no longer able to breathe the woman would endure an experience like drowning.

 Torquemada had stipulated that no more than eight litres of water could be used in any one session and throughout the procedure there would be a doctor present to observe the accused reactions and ensure that the confession when it came was made by someone who was lucid and not incoherent in any way.
 The confession of sin had to be pure and unadulterated by pain or fear.
 Also present were two clerks who were to record everything that was said and done.